alibaba/higress/README_EN.md

   Higress can function as a feature-rich ingress controller, which is compatible with many annotations of K8s' nginx ingress controller.

-  [Gateway API](https://gateway-api.sigs.k8s.io/) support is in progress and will support smooth migration from Ingress API to Gateway API.
+  [Gateway API](https://gateway-api.sigs.k8s.io/) support is coming soon and will support smooth migration from Ingress API to Gateway API.

 - **Microservice gateway**: